-WRM were commissioned by Bryn Group to manage and deliver an application to Natural Resources Wales (NRW) for a new 200,000 tonnes per annum waste transfer and treatment facility.
+WRM collaborated with Bryn Group to manage and deliver an application to Natural Resources Wales (NRW) for a new 200,000 tonnes per annum waste transfer and treatment facility.
 The project based in south Wales consisted of a waste transfer station, in-vessel and open windrow composting facilities, anaerobic digestion plant and an inert waste recovery permit.
 The project aimed to combine activities on site to be able to treat the wide range of materials handled through the transfer station, maximising the recycling and recovery on site with an new AD plant and enabling the restoration of a former quarry with recovered waste materials.

 WRM have supported the growth of our companies by providing excellent specialist knowledge, managing challenging projects, and delivering on time.
 We continue to work with them as a safe pair of hands we can rely on.